 The International Care Ethics Research Consortium connects scholars who work in the field of the ethics of care and care theory; an epicenter where scientists from all continents meet each other.

-Interview with dr. Hee-Kang Kim, University of Korea, South Korea.
+Interview with Elena Pulcini, Department of Political and Social Sciences (DSPS), University of Florence, Italy.
 1. Where are you working at this moment?
-I am working at the department of Public Administration at the Korea University.
-2. Can you tell us about your research and its relation to care ethics?
-I teach public philosophy, normative policy analysis, and women’s studies at […]
+I am a full professor of Social philosophy at the Florence University, DSPS.
+I teach at the Department of Philosophy in Florence.
+2. Can you tell us about your research and its relation […]

 Steering committee meeting